fioprotocol/fips/fip-7.md

 A new fee will be created for `deactivate_fio_domain`.
 This fee will not be bundle eligible and should cost ~800000000 SUF.

 ## Rationale
+Adding the functionality to remove these addresses and setting domains to expired at any given time gives the owners flexibility.
+There are many reason why someone would want to burn their FIO Address/Domain:
+   * Business/Personal requirements
+   * Cost effectivness
+   * Spam prevention

 ## Implementation
 The following files will be affected during this implementation: